ericPantarotto/react_completeGuide/_notes/notes.md

 - [https://motion.dev/blog/framer-motion-is-now-independent-introducing-motion]
 - [https://motion.dev/]
 - `npm i framer-motion`

+### Framer Motion Basics & Fundamentals

+`<motion.div id="box" />`: this will then still render a div on the page but a div with extra capabilities that can be controlled by *Framer Motion* to animate it in a highly performant way.
+It's really built to give you high performance animations not animations that cause unnecessary component re-render cycles or that slow down the application.

+There is not just motion `div`, of course, instead if you press the dot after motion, you see that you basically got all `HTML elements` as motion versions so that you can really animate anything.

+That's another feature built into Framer Motion.
+It gives you this natural look and feel for your animations.

+Another important *prop* is `transition` prop which is a prop that can be used to configure the animation that will be played.

+- duration
+- type: the default was `spring` (if nothing's set) (`tween`)
+- bounce: 0.8

+**<span style='color: #495fcb'> Note:** if I change to `tween` here you'll see that now there is no bouncing no matter which bounce factor you set.

+>**<span style='color: #495fcb'> Note:** We can also use the *JavaScript* shortcut of just using this name once, and it'll automatically be expanded to the longer version behind the scenes by *JavaScript*.
 <!---
 [comment]: it works with text, you can rename it how you want